leontristain/modnotes/windhelm/details/vanilla/vanillaedits.md

 ![](/windhelm/pics/vanillaedit02.png?raw=true)

 The old vanilla western walls have been repurposed into the [High Road](/windhelm/details/western/highroad.md) - an elevated road that runs up through the middle of the city.
 In Valunstrad I added two sets of stairs to make access to the high road (and the other side) easy.
-THese are shown in the below two images.
+These are shown in the below two images.

 ![](/windhelm/pics/vanillaedit03.png?raw=true)
 ![](/windhelm/pics/vanillaedit04.png?raw=true)